Even when Spock was breaking Kirk’s neck, part of Kirk still couldn’t believe what had happened.

 Just like nobody remembered Pike after he stabbed his knife through Pike’s back.

 Pike was a broody paranoid fool, who thought everyone and everything was out to get him.
-While it was par for the course for every Fleet Officer with a bit of brain, Pike went too far and decided that it was a bright idea to execute his crew in mass for any imaginary offense.
+While it was par for the course for every Fleet Officer with a bit of brain, Pike went too far and decided that it was a bright idea to execute his crew in mass for any imaginary offence.
 While lives were worth slightly more than dirt in the Empire, it was impossible to captain an empty starship, so Kirk felt nothing ending his life.
 The Empire actually considered it a favour to cover up the embarrassing news of the flagship captain going mad before it was leaked to the general public.

 When he gained the captaincy, Spock was already the First Officer and Science officer of the Enterprise, a formidable fortress in his own.
 They sized up each other for awhile, until they both decided it was better to have the other as an ally instead of an enemy.
 Their partnership had been profitable…. and fulfilling, until Spock decided that Kirk was only a road block to get rid of.

 Kirk should have known this day would come.
 He knew he would die alone.

 Trying to shrug away this useless melancholy, Kirk followed Spock to his quarter.
 Kirk was disoriented for several moments by the overwhelming redness of the room and the Vulcan war gods that menaced every visitors as usual, which Kirk supposed was the purpose behind the decor.

 Instead of working at the numerous pads stacked methodically on the desk, Spock stared at a distant point of the wall, which Kirk recognized as the direction of his own quarter.